Economy of Abkhazia

 The economy of Abkhazia is heavily integrated with the economy of Russia and uses the Russian ruble as its currency.
 Since the 2008 South Ossetia war and Russia's recognition of Abkhazia's independence, the region has experienced modest economic growth largely supported by Russian financial aid.
 As of 2021, 43.6% of Abkhazia’s state budget was funded by aid from Russia, while the remainder came from local revenues.

-Some analysts describe Abkhazia’s economic model as a form of oligarchic capitalism or as just capitalist.
-However the government describes it more of a social-oriented one.
+Economic development is hindered by the unresolved state-political status of the republic.
+One of the main problems is the lack of foreign investment.

+History

+According to the data from the USSR State Committee for Statistics, in the 1980s, the industrial output of the Abkhaz ASSR accounted for 12% of the total industrial output of the Georgian SSR.
+The republic had about 500 industrial enterprises, with the main sector of the economy being the food industry, which accounted for 56% of industrial output in 1990.

+The collapse of the political and economic space of the USSR in 1991 led to a crisis in the industrial sector.
+As a result of the Georgian-Abkhaz war of 1992-93, the fuel and energy sector, transport infrastructure, construction and agro-industrial complex, communication facilities and utilities, historical and architectural monuments, urban development, educational institutions, and research institutes, as well as individual private houses and apartments, were significantly affected.
+According to the government of Abkhazia, the damage caused in Abkhazia by the military conflict amounts to about 11.3 billion USD.

 Tourism

 Tourism remains a key sector, with nearly one million tourists—mostly from Russia—visiting in 2007.
 Russian citizens enjoy visa-free travel under a bilateral agreement, while citizens of other countries require an Entry Permit Letter issued by Abkhaz authorities.

 Transport

 The Abkhazian railway operates under a management agreement with Russian Railways.
 In 2016, over 300,000 passengers traveled between Abkhazia and Russia by rail.
-Sukhumi Babushara Airport is the region’s main airport.
+Vladislav Ardzinba Sukhum International Airport is the region’s main airport which has been in operation since its restoration in 2025, transporting over 120,000 people by the end of 2025.